premises liability

-Our law firm has more than two decades of experience with handling premises liability claims for injury victims and their families throughout Oklahoma.
+Our law firm has more than two decades of experience handling premises liability claims for injury victims and their families throughout Oklahoma.
 Our founder, Monty Cain, is a member of the National Association of Top 100 Trial Lawyers and the Million Dollar Advocates Forum.
+Our lawyers have tried multiple premises liability cases to successful conclusion, including a $3 million verdict in a falling elevator case and an $800,000 verdict in a slip and fall in a Homeland Grocery Store.
 We have the experience and resources it takes to fight for maximum compensation for you.
 At the same time, we are a small law firm that will give you the highly personalized attention that you deserve.
+Our attorneys have been selected to Oklahoma Super Lawyers, verifying excellence among Oklahoma personal injury law firm peers and their experience to maximize your recovery.

 Contact us today and allow us to review your premises liability case in a free consultation through our offices in Oklahoma City or Edmond.